Civil Penalty Fund

 The Civil Penalty Fund is maintained at the Federal Reserve Bank of New York in a non-interest-bearing account.

-When the Bureau enforces the law, it or a court may order the person or company that violated the law to take action to remedy the harm it caused consumers.
-This can include requiring the person or company to compensate its victims for this harm.
+When the CFPB enforces the law, it or a court may order the company or person that violated the law to take action to remedy the harm it caused consumers.
+This can include requiring the company or person to compensate people for this harm.
 This compensation is generally called “redress.”
-In some cases, the Bureau may require the person or company that violated the law to pay the redress directly to consumers.
-And in other cases the Bureau may require the person or company to pay the redress to the Bureau, and the Bureau will then distribute the redress money to the victims of that person or company’s violations.
+In some cases, we may require the company or person that violated the law to pay the redress directly to consumers.
+In other cases, we may require the company or person to pay the redress to us, and, in turn, we distribute the redress money to the people harmed by that person or company’s violations.

-Civil money penalties and payments to victims from the Civil Penalty Fund are different.
-When a person or company that violated the law is ordered to pay a civil penalty, that penalty does not go directly to that person’s or company’s victims, but rather is put in the Civil Penalty Fund.
-All civil penalties that anyone pays to the Bureau are pooled in this common Fund.
-Money in the Civil Penalty Fund then may be used to pay any eligible victim in accordance with the Civil Penalty Fund rule.
+Civil money penalties and payments to harmed consumers from the Civil Penalty Fund are different.
+When a company or person that violated the law is ordered to pay a civil penalty, that penalty does not go directly to that company’s or person’s victims, but rather is put in the Civil Penalty Fund.
+All civil penalties that anyone pays to the CFPB are pooled in this common fund, and the money is used to pay any eligible harmed consumers in accordance with the Civil Penalty Fund rule.

-The main difference between redress and Civil Penalty Fund payments is the link between who pays the money and who receives the money.
-When a person or company pays redress, that redress money can go only to victims of that person or company.
-When a person or company pays a civil penalty, that money goes into the Civil Penalty Fund and can be used to pay any eligible victim from any case.
+The main difference between redress and Civil Penalty Fund payments is the link between who pays the money and who can receive the money.
+When a company or person pays redress, that redress money can go only to people harmed by that company or person.
+When a company or person pays a civil penalty, that money goes into the Civil Penalty Fund and can be used to pay any eligible harmed consumer from any case.